For many people, presenting and public speaking can feel as scary as Halloween.

 2. Leave the lights on

-For some people Halloween is the annual ritual of pulling all of the blinds down, turning all of the lights off and watching television with the volume turned down really low.
-Some people approach presenting in largely the same way.
+For some, Halloween is the annual ritual of pulling the blinds down, turning off the lights off and watching television with the volume turned down.
+Many people approach presenting and public speaking in largely the same way.

 We owe it to our audience to turn the light on and make it as bright as possible.

 Once you have that intention clear in your mind, hold it there.
 In other words, whatever you want your audience to feel, you have to feel yourself first.

-Holding that feeling and image at the forefront of your mind as you craft and deliver every aspect of your presentation will tell your voice and body exactly how you want your audience to feel before you utter a word.
+Hold that feeling and image at the forefront of your mind as you craft and deliver every aspect of your presentation.
+Tell your voice and body exactly how you want your audience to feel before you utter a word.

 3. Get dressed up

-I’m sure you’ll agree that for many of those scary 6 year olds knocking at your door on Halloween the best part of the event is the preparation.
-They are already crystal clear about their intention as they arrive on your doorstep, they want to scare you and so they meticulously craft every aspect of their approach with that in mind.
+For many of those scary 6 year olds knocking at your door on Halloween, the best part of the event is the preparation.
+They are already crystal clear about their intention as they arrive on your doorstep.
+They want to scare you and so they meticulously craft every aspect of their approach with that in mind.

 When it comes to presenting we have to adopt exactly the same attitude.
-That doesn’t mean we set out to scare them but we do dress for the occasion.
+I don’t mean that we set out to scare our audience; it means dressing for the occasion.

 Exhibits & props